scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_texture_features.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 54-59
+GENERATED FROM PYTHON SOURCE LINES 50-54

-Use :func:`squidpy.pl.extract` to plot the texture features on the tissue image.
+Use :func:`squidpy.pl.extract` to plot the texture features on the tissue image or have a look at :ref:`sphx_glr_auto_tutorials_tutorial_napari.py` to learn how to use our interactive napari plugin.
 Here, we show the contrast feature for channels 0 and 1.
 The two stains, DAPI in channel 0, and GFAP in channel 1 show different regions of high contrast.

-TODO: reference to interactive plotting

 ..
-GENERATED FROM PYTHON SOURCE LINES 59-66
+GENERATED FROM PYTHON SOURCE LINES 54-60

 .. code-block:: default